james-stevens/recursor-protobuf/README.md

 - jansson
 - jansson-dev

-I compiled with `gcc` on Linux (I used Alpine v3.18), best of luck with anything else.
+I compiled with `gcc` on Linux (Alpine v3.18), best of luck with anything else.